StereoPythonics/dxf-box-generation/README.md

 ```
 python3 --version
 ```
-Once managed to get python 3 installed you'll need to grab a few packages.
+Once you've managed to get python 3 installed you'll need to grab a few packages.
 I used PIP ("Pip Installs Packages") to install mine.
 You can check if pip is installed for python 3 my running the following:
 ```
 pip3 --version